xdrpp/stc/cmd/goxdr/goxdr.1.md

 applied to the data structure.
 The second argument, `val`, will be the go value that must be marshaled/unmarshaled.
-To simplify data structure traversal, the value is not always just a pointer to the value to be marshaled--in some cases the value is cast to or wrapped in a defined type that allows handling of many different types to be collapsed together.
+To simplify data structure traversal, the value is not always just a pointer to the value to be marshaled---in some cases the value is cast to or wrapped in a defined type that allows handling of many different types to be collapsed together.
 Specifically, here is the type of `val` depending on what is being marshaled: